Holomorphic functions on geometrically finite quotients of the ball: Quotients of negatively curved Kähler-Hadamard manifolds

 \begin{proposition} Assume that $\delta(\Gamma)<2$.
 Then $X/\Gamma$ admits a strictly plurisubharmonic function and in particular does not contain any compact subvariety of positive dimension.
 If moreover $X$ has pinched Ricci curvature, then holomorphic functions on $X/\Gamma$ separate points and define local coordinates at all points of $X/\Gamma$. \end{proposition}

 \begin{corollary} Assume that $\delta(\Gamma)<2$ and $\Gamma$ is convex-cocompact.
 Then $X/\Gamma$ is a Stein manifold. \end{corollary}

-The proof of Proposition \ref{prop-KH-ss-ens} uses Patterson-Sullivan theory, of which we give a brief account in the article, referring to \cite{roblinErgodiciteEquidistributionCourbure2003,nichollsErgodicTheoryDiscrete1989} for more details.
-Our next corollary, proven in Section \ref{section-kahler-hadamard}, also involves an assumption on the \textit{Patterson-Sullivan measure} $(\mu_x)_{x\in X}$.
-This is a family of finite measures on $\partial X$, indexed by points $x\in X$ whose construction is recalled in Section \ref{section-kahler-hadamard}.
-It is said to have subexponential growth if for all $\eta>0$, there is a constant $C_{\eta}>0$ such that for some basepoint $o\in X$, see \cite[§1.4]{connellNaturalFlowCritical2023}.
+Our next corollary involves an assumption on the Patterson--Sullivan measure associated with $\Gamma$.
+The Patterson--Sullivan measure $(\mu_x)_{x\in X}$ is said to have subexponential growth if for all $\eta>0$, there is a constant $C_{\eta}>0$ such that for some basepoint $o\in X$, see \cite[§1.4]{connellNaturalFlowCritical2023}.
 For instance, if $X$ has pinched sectional curvature, $X/\Gamma$ has positive injectivity radius and if the Bowen-Margulis measure $\nu$ associated with $(\mu_x)_{x\in X}$ is finite, then the total masses $\mu_x(\partial X)$ are uniformly bounded, see \cite[Theorem 1.15]{connellNaturalFlowCritical2023}.
 We also refer to the latter article for a definition of the Bowen-Margulis measure $\nu$.

 \begin{corollary} Assume that $\delta(\Gamma)<2$, $X$ has pinched sectional curvature and the Patterson-Sullivan measure $(\mu_x)_{x\in X}$ has subexponential growth.
 Then $X/\Gamma$ is a Stein manifold. \end{corollary}